From the people who love good food, our Fresh Picks is a sampling of the many items we are excited to share with our community right now.

 Sasanoa Brewery on Wesport Island in Maine is the only MOFGA certified brewery in the whole state.
 The owners, Angie and Kyle, also own Tarbox Farm and use their farm grown ingredients to flavor their beer.
 We are currently stocking their Big Island Saison, brewed with all local ingredients and a classic French Saison yeast.

 Place your Order

-Many of our products are made in small batches with seasonal ingredients.
+Many of our products are made and sourced in small batches with seasonal ingredients.
 Therefore, some of these items may come and go from inventory over the coming days and weeks.
 Please try again on your next order if an item you have requested is not available at the time your order is packed.
-Check back often for weekly updates on the fresh picks we are most excited to share with you.
+Check back often for updates on the fresh picks we are most excited to share with you.